survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 * `[path]` - Returns the file path.
 * `[name]` - Returns the file name.
-* `[ext]` - Returns the extension.
-This works for most available fields. `ExtractTextPlugin` is a notable exception to this rule.
+* `[ext]` - Returns the extension. `[ext]` works for most available fields. `ExtractTextPlugin` is a notable exception to this rule.
 * `[hash]` - Returns the build hash.
 If any portion of the build changes, this will change as well.
-* `[chunkhash]` - Returns an entry chunk specific hash.
+* `[chunkhash]` - Returns an entry chunk-specific hash.
 Each `entry` defined at the configuration receives a hash of own.
-If any portion of the entry changes, the hash changes as well.
-This is more granular than `[hash]` by definition.
+If any portion of the entry changes, the hash will change as well. `[chunkhash]` is more granular than `[hash]` by definition.
-* `[contenthash]` - Returns a hash specific to content.
-This is available for `ExtractTextPlugin` only and is the most specific option available.
+* `[contenthash]` - Returns a hash specific to content. `[contenthash]` is available for `ExtractTextPlugin` only and is the most specific option available.

 It is preferable to use particularly `hash` and `chunkhash` only for production purposes as hashing won't do much good during development.

-T> If you want shorter hashes, it is possible to slice `hash` and `chunkhash` using syntax like this: `[chunkhash:8]`.
+T> It is possible to slice `hash` and `chunkhash` using syntax like this: `[chunkhash:8]`.
 Instead of a hash like `8c4cbfdb91ff93f3f3c5` this would yield `8c4cbfdb`.

-T> There are more options available and you can even modify the hashing and digest type as discussed at [loader-utils](https://www.npmjs.com/package/loader-utils#interpolatename) documentation.
+T> There are more options available, and you can even modify the hashing and digest type as discussed at [loader-utils](https://www.npmjs.com/package/loader-utils#interpolatename) documentation.

 ## Using Placeholders

-Assuming we have configuration like this:
+Assuming we have a configuration like this:

 ```javascript
 {